REVIEW WILL CONTAIN SPOILERS

 However I cannot express how much I enjoyed this, I can easily anticipate that when I come to compile my list of films of the year it may get a look in.
 I think a lot of people are being overly critical of it, and it’s a shame because I am one of the very few who believes this film is the first film to truly capture the spirit of JK Rowling’s novels.

-Harry Potter and the Deathly Hallows Part 1 was released on November 19th
+Harry Potter And The Deathly Hallows Part 1 Review